Skip to main content

 Frequently Asked Questions

-Do I need a permit for an electrical panel upgrade in Mesquite, TX?+
+Do I need a permit to replace my electrical panel in Mesquite, TX?+

-How long does an electrical panel upgrade take in Mesquite?+
+How long does an electrical inspection take in Mesquite after the work is done?+

 About this directory